 The Clara Thomas Archives & Special Collections has developed a number of online exhibits that highlight elements of the department’s holdings.
+These include:

-Developed in 2000 by graduate student Sion Irwin-Childs and archivist Suzanne Dubeau.
+Developed in 2000 by graduate student Sion Irwin-Childs and Archivist Suzanne Dubeau.

 Developed in 2000 by theatre historian and executor of the Herman Voaden Estate, Anton Wagner and graduate student Sharon Brady.